SublimeText/LaTeXTools/README.markdown

 __Image files__
 To open an image, which is included with `\includegraphics` just position the cursor inside the command and press `C-l, C-o`.
 This will open the image.
-The program to open the image can be configured in the LaTeXTools settings in the `"open_image_command"` attribute.
-The commands are configurable for every OS and every extension.
+The program to open the image can be configured in the LaTeXTools settings in the `open_image_command` attribute.

+The following settings are provided:

+- `image_types`: a list of the image file types used in the `\includegraphics` command.
+This list is also used in the Fill Helper and to determine missing extensions to open images.
+When opening an image the `image_types`-list will be matched from left to right.
+- `open_image_command`: the command/program to open an image used in the `\includegraphics` command.
+This commands can be configured OS-specific.
+For each OS you can create a list, which will be searched top-down for the matching extension.
+Each entry in the list has a `command` and `extension` field.
+The command is a string and will be executed with the file path appended, if the extension matches the extension of the file.
+You can optionally use `$file` inside the string to insert the file path at an arbitrary position.
+The `extension` can either be a string or a list of string.
+If it is missing, the command will be executed for every file type.

 LaTeX commands and environments